swissclubto/swissclubto.github.io/_events/2020-03-26-cancelled-swiss.md

 ---
-title: CANCELLED Swiss Social Pub Night
+title: Swiss Social pub night
-location: Duke of York Pub
+location: Duke of York pub
 start_time: 6:00 pm
 ---

+This event has been cancelled.
+{: .notice--danger}